telekom-mms/sectpmctl/README.md

 LUKS.
 The reason behind this is that the attack will break the TPM in such a way that it is not necessary to deliver the password to the TPM which renders the TPM + password option completely useless.
 Therefore adding the password to the unsealed output of the TPM and using that as the LUKS key will ensure that at least the brute-force resistant key-derivation mechanism of LUKS (argon2) is in place.
-That will then provide a security similar LUKS security then if no TPM is used at all, like in the standard installation of Ubuntu with disc encryption for example.
+That will then provide a
+LUKS security similar to if no TPM is used at all, like in the standard installation of Ubuntu with disc encryption for example.

 Supporting such a feature in the current implementation is easy by itself but gets more complicated when the user wants to change the password of the TPM + password option.
 Solutions which won't require the recovery key for the password change are possible, but either exhibit the